prabhuinbarajan/bootstrap/README.md

 ### FAQ:
-   1. How to stop Qubeship services:
+   1. How do I stop Qubeship services?

-      In the bootstrap folder, do: `./down.sh`
+      In the bootstrap folder, do a: `./down.sh`

-   1. How to start Qubeship services again after they were stopped.

-      In the bootstrap folder, do: `./run.sh`
+   1. If the Qubeship services stop, how can I start them again?

+      In the bootstrap folder, do a: `./run.sh`.
+Note: After the script has finished, it will take the Qubeship services a few minutes to further process before they become available.

+      When Qubeship is ready, you'll be able to use the Swagger API at [http://192.168.99.100:9080](http://192.168.99.100:9080) and be able to access Qubeship itself at [http://192.168.99.100:7000](http://192.168.99.100:7000).
+Note: If this Qubeship URL does not show you any content, try logging out and in again.

-   1. I rebooted my machine and Qubeship stopped working, what should I do:
+   1. I rebooted my machine and Qubeship stopped working, what should I do?

-      The best way to avoid this problem is to "Save State" in virtualbox before rebooting and "start" the VM again afterwards.
+      The best way to avoid this problem is to "Save State" in VirtualBox before rebooting and then "start" the VM again.

-      Otherwise, do the following:
+      If you didn't do this, here are some more options:

-      * Open virtualbox, make sure "default" VM is running.
+      * Open VirtualBox and make sure the "default" VM is running.
 If not, "start" it.
-      * Make sure the VM has finish booting and running correctly.
+      * Make sure the VM has finished booting and is showing you a terminal UI.
-      * In the bootstrap folder, do: `./run.sh`
+      * In the bootstrap folder, do a: `./run.sh` to restart Qubeship's services.

-   1. How do I install against Github Enterprise
+   1. How do I install using Github Enterprise?
-   1. How to install Qubeship with kubernetes
+   1. How to install Qubeship with Kubernetes?
-   1. How to install Qubeship with a default docker registry
+   1. How to install Qubeship with a default Docker registry?
-   1. How to view services deployed via qubeship to minikube
+   1. How can I view services deployed by Qubeship to Minikube?